|

 a different scaling from the default or the pre-defined values, enter your

-choices in the two edit fields and click the 'Selection OK' button.
+choices in the two edit fields before you click the 'Selection OK' button.

 Note that the scaling you select applies only